 Cut your watermelon into small chunks and spread them on a freezer-safe tray.
 Within an hour or two, they should be flash frozen and ready to enjoy or store to savor throughout the year.

 If you have a dehydrator, try making watermelon jerky!
-Of course, this takes the hydrating factor down a few notches, but watermelon jerky is a good alternative to the processed jerky treats found in pet stores.
+Watermelon jerky is a good alternative to the processed jerky pet food found in pet stores.

 Cut the watermelon into strips rather than cubes.
 Remove the seeds and dehydrate until it has a leathery feel.
-You can keep these pieces of watermelon jerky on hand for a few days to reward good behavior or to keep your dog entertained with a fun and healthy snack!
+You can keep these pieces of watermelon jerky on hand for a few days to reward good behavior or to keep your dog entertained with fun, healthy, human food!

 A Healthy Dog is a Happy Dog

-At Wild Earth, our goal is to make clean protein dog food and dog treats that make it easier for you to raise a healthy pup!
-It just happens to be a perk for us that we get to spend some of our time talking about things like dogs and watermelon!
+At Wild Earth, our goal is to make healthy protein dog food and dog treats that make it easier for you to raise a healthy pup!

 What Is Actually In Your Dog's Food?